|Board Phone:||(803) 896-4696|

 A. No. South Carolina is not reciprocal with any states for Residential HVAC licensing.

 Q. I have a SC Mechanical Contractors license, can I obtain a SC Residential HVAC License without taking the Residential HVAC Exam?

 A. Yes.
-A Residential HVAC license can be obtained without examination if the applicant is licensed as a SC Mechanical Contractor with a HVAC classification or has a Master Heating and Air license by exam from the South Carolina Municipal Association(MASC).
-All applicants must submit a completed Residential HVAC license application with documentation of the SC Mechanical Contractors license or the Master Heating and Air license from the Municipal Association, with all fees and a $10,000 surety bond for review by the Residential Builders Commission.
+A Residential HVAC license can be obtained without a technical examination if the applicant is licensed as a SC Mechanical Contractor with a HVAC classification or has a Master Heating and Air license by exam from the South Carolina Municipal Association(MASC).
+The SC Residential Business Management and Law exam is required.
+All applicants must submit a completed Residential HVAC license application with documentation of the SC Mechanical Contractors license or the Master Heating and Air license from the Municipal Association along with a photocopy of the current certificate, with all fees and a $10,000 surety bond for review by the Residential Builders Commission.

 Q. Once I have a Residential HVAC license how often do I have to renew my License?

 A. The Residential HVAC License is renewable every two (2) years before June 30, of each odd year (2019, 2021, 2023, etc.)